miladpejmanrad/WhatsAppProxy/README.md

-# WhatsApp Chat Proxy For Dummies
+# WhatsApp Chat Proxy For Dummies (using `AWS`)
-Easy instructions to setup WhatsApp Chat Proxy using an AWS (Amazon Web Services) EC2 instance.
+Easy instructions to setup WhatsApp Chat Proxy using an `AWS (Amazon Web Services) EC2` instance.
 Assumption is that you have basic knowledge of how to open a shell terminal and navigate to different directories.

 ### `Note: As of January 12 2023, WhatsApp Chat Proxy ONLY works for simple texting.
 Video/Audio Calls and Media (e.g. Images, Videos) upload/download are not proxied.`